RasmusAntons/wizard/README.md

 - `Enable Grid` Toggles the grid pattern.
 - `Enable Tooltips` Toggles the tooltips for the markers on blocks.
 - `Auth In Link` When using `/continue` or `/recall`, the authentication will be included in the returned level link.
+- `Enable Skipto` Allows players to skip to any level they want by providing the command with the URL and authentication of the level.
 - `Embed Color` Sets the embed color of the bot's messages.
 - `Nicknames` Opens the nicknames configurations menu.
 - `Completionist` Opens the completionist configurations menu.